Integer matrices with a given characteristic polynomial and multiplicative dependence of matrices

 \section{Acknowledgement}

-The authors are grateful to Alexander Fish for the patient answering their questions about the abelianisation map, to Boris Kunyavski for very useful discussions of problems on commutator subgroups, to David Masser for communicating and allowing us to use his example~\eqref{eq:Bad Exp} in Section~\ref{sec:com}, to Peter Sarnak for informing us of~\cite{CRRZ} and to Yuri Tschinkel for showing us the relevance of~\cite{C-LT}.
+The authors would like to thank Alexander Fish for the patient answering their questions about the abelianisation map, Boris Kunyavski for very useful discussions of problems on commutator subgroups, David Masser for communicating and allowing us to use his example~\eqref{eq:Bad Exp} in Section~\ref{sec:com}, Peter Sarnak for informing us of~\cite{CRRZ} and Yuri Tschinkel for showing us the relevance of~\cite{C-LT}.

-This work was supported, in part, by the Australian Research Council Grants~DP180100201 and DP200100355.
+The authors are especially grateful to Per Salberger for patient explanation of several issues related to the determinant method and to Alexei Skorobogatov and Felipe Voloch for detailed clarifications of some algebraic geometry issues.

+The first-named author acknowledges support by the Swiss National Science Foundation grant “Rational points, arithmetic dynamics, and heights” (Nr.
+200020\_219397).
+The second and third-named authors were supported, in part, by the Australian Research Council Grants DP200100355 and DP230100530.
+The second-named author gratefully acknowledges the hospitality and support of the Max Planck Institute for Mathematics in Bonn, where parts of this work has been carried out.